kirbydesign/designsystem/.github/CONTRIBUTING.md

 3. **Get coding:**
     - For a smooth review process read [before you get coding](#before-you-get-coding).
     - Signal to others you are working on the issue by assigning yourself.
-    - Create a feature branch from the [master branch](https://github.com/kirbydesign/designsystem/tree/master).
+    - Create a "feature"-branch from the [master branch](https://github.com/kirbydesign/designsystem/tree/master).
     - Publish a WIP implementation to Github as a draft PR and ask [#kirby-guild](#getting-access-to-the-kirby-guild-slack-channel) for feedback. <!--This will let you know early on if you are going in the right direction.-->
     - Make sure you have implemented unit tests following the [the good test](#test) guidelines.
     - Update the [cookbook](https://cookbook.kirby.design) with examples and showcases.